-Currently there are no new projects planned for this program for 2022 or 2023.
-However, new requests for load can come in at any time, meaning the Company may add projects to this program throughout the year.
+These projects are projected to be complete before the end of September 2023.
+Currently there are no additional new projects planned for this program for 2023 through 2025.
+However, new requests for load can come in at any time, meaning the Company may add projects to this program as customer requests materialize.